myousafzafar/pdf-unlocker/README.md

 # 🔓 pdf-unlocker

-**pdf-unlocker** is a simple Python script that brute-forces 4 (or more) digit password-protected PDF files using the `pikepdf` library.
+**pdf-unlocker** is a simple Python script that brute-forces 4-digit (or longer) password-protected PDF files using the `pikepdf` library.
 It tries numeric combinations from 0000 to 9999, stops when the correct password is found, and saves an unlocked copy as `unlocked.pdf`.
 Designed for educational and ethical use only, this tool is ideal for recovering access to your own secured PDFs.
 Just install `pikepdf`, place your locked PDF as `file.pdf` in the same directory as script file, and run the script — clean, readable, and easy to extend to less or more digits if needed.

 ---

 ## ⚡ Features

-- Brute-force 4 or more digit passwords on locked PDFs (digits are totally adjustable)
+- Brute-force passwords on locked PDFs
-- Fully adjustable password length (just change a single line in the script)
+- Fully adjustable password digit length (just change a single line in the script)
 - Stops instantly when the correct password is found
 - Saves an unlocked copy of the PDF
 - Simple, readable Python code